paulocsanz/arraystring/README.md

 # ArrayString

-String based on generic array
+Fixed capacity stack based generic string

 Since rust doesn't have constant generics yet `typenum` is used to allow for generic arrays (U1 to U255)